Agricultural Literacy Curriculum Matrix

 - Provide each group with a different Dark Days activity sheet.

-- Tell students that they will have 5 minutes to develop a partial story line about the photograph.
+- Tell the students that they will have 5 minutes to develop a partial story line about their photograph.
 One group member should record the group’s thoughts, and the group should condense those thoughts into one sentence.
 Encourage students to write clear sentences that others will be able to understand.

-- After 5 minutes each group should write its final sentence in the space provided on the activity sheet and pass the sheet to another group.
+- After five minutes, each group should write its final sentence in the space provided on the activity sheet and pass the sheet to another group.

 - Each group should study the photograph on their new activity sheet, read the unfinished story line, and then develop the story one step further.
 A new recorder should condense the second plot development into another sentence.
 Instruct groups to choose a new recorder each time so everyone has the opportunity to assist in the writing process.